PetteriAimonen/focus-stack/README.md

       --denoise=1.0                 Set image denoise level (default 1.0) --save_steps                  Save intermediate images from processing steps --verbose                     Verbose output from steps

+On Windows you can additionally just select the photos and drag them over `focus-stack.exe` to run with default settings.

 Algorithms used
 ---------------